 The RHDV1 Czech v351 strain has been available to authorised users as a biological control agent since 1996.
 A strain introduced in 2017, known as RHDV1 K5, is now available for purchase.

-Estimating the prevalence of immune feral rabbits prior to release of the control strains is recommended.
+Estimating the prevalence of immune wild rabbits prior to release of biocontrol strains is recommended.
+This is best achieved by collecting cardiac blood from 8–10 freshly shot wild rabbits in the area where the virus is proposed to be released.
+Blood is usually collected using a syringe and needle into a Vacutainer® tube.
+The blood should be sent to the Elizabeth Macarthur Agricultural Institute (EMAI) with an accompanying specimen advice form.
 A high sero-prevalence in the rabbits is an indication that release of the virus is not likely to be successful in reducing numbers.